acikgozb/local-ci/.pipeline/local/jenkins-controller/README.md

 # Jenkins Controller Setup

-This directory contains all files (except the private SSH key) necessary to run a our desired Jenkins controller.
+This directory contains all necessary files (except the private SSH key) to run our desired Jenkins controller.

 ## Table of Contents